5o1/Moero/README.md

 ## Installation

-Dependencies: Python 3.10, torch 12.6
+Testing environment: Python 3.10, torch 2.7.1

-The repository includes a `requirements.txt` for reference.

-In our tests, it doesn’t work to set up the environment as-is.
-You may need to install the dependencies step by step in order (e.g., Python -> PyTorch -> …).
+Installing the environment directly from `requirements.txt` may not work.
+Instead, install the dependencies step by step: Python -> PyTorch -> `requirements.txt`.